U.S. military turned back 10 ships since start of Iranian port blockade

-During the first 48 hours of the U.S. blockade of Iranian ports, American warships issued warnings to nine vessels, prompting them to turn around, U.S. Central Command said Wednesday.
+Since the U.S. blockade of Iranian ports began, American warships issued warnings to 10 vessels, prompting them to turn around, U.S. Central Command said Wednesday.

 No shots were fired in the encounters, according to a U.S. official, and U.S. personnel did not board any of the vessels before they reversed course.